jrobinson123/elementary-cellular-automata/README.md

     }
   }
 ```
 In my implementation the value for each Cell is computed every frame.
 This is done through the updateValues function.
-This function takes in two arrays as parameters, values: the initial values for the first row, and a ruleset.
+This function takes in two parameters, the array values: the initial values for the first row, and the String ruleset.
 This function will through a double for loop in order to access every Cell in cells.

 ```processing
 void updateValues(String[] values,String ruleset){